 Those crosses aren’t just on the flag.
 They’re carved into the bricks on buildings and sticking out of the little poles that keep cars off the sidewalk.
-They are on printed on bus stops and museum signs.
-They’re on government logos and official letters.
+They’re printed on bus stops, museum signs, and even on official letters.

-READ MORE | Why Amsterdam is the capital and not The Hague.
+READ MORE | Why Amsterdam is the capital and not The Hague

 If you came to this article wanting some raunchy story on the Amsterdam flag to make your friends giggle, we’re sorry that we let you down.